royfactory/royfactory.github.io/content/posts/ai/2025-07-08-langgraph-multiturn-agent-python.md

 ---
+ShowToc: true
+categories:
-categories: ai
+- ai
-image: /img/langgraph-cover-graph-ai.jpg
 date: 2025-07-08
 description: LangGraph is a powerful new framework for building multi-turn, branching AI workflows based on LangChain.
 Learn how it works, why it matters, and how to use it with a Python example.
+draft: false
+image: /img/langgraph-cover-graph-ai.jpg
 keywords: LangGraph, LangChain, AI agents, workflow automation, multi-turn dialog, Python LLM, stateful agents, graph-based AI
-tags: ai langchain langgraph python agent-framework multi-turn-dialog graph-llm llm-engineering
+tags:
+- ai
+- langchain
+- langgraph
+- python
+- agent-framework
+- multi-turn-dialog
+- graph-llm
+- llm-engineering
 title: 'LangGraph: Build Multi-Turn AI Workflows with Graph Logic'
-ShowToc: true
-draft: false
 ---

 # LangGraph: Build Multi-Turn AI Workflows with Graph Logic

 As AI agents become more complex and conversational, traditional linear workflows just don’t cut it anymore.
 Enter **LangGraph** — a powerful new framework that lets developers define **graph-based, stateful AI workflows** that support branching, looping, and conditional logic.